 Employers should also be clear when a gift may create a conflict of interest.
 For example, a gift of more than a nominal value from a customer or supplier may be considered a conflict of interest.
 Employer policy should define what “nominal” means.
 Many employers define this as $25 or less.
 Now is an excellent time to check your conflict of interest or gift policies to ensure they are up to date and consistent with company practice.

 10. Holiday Shutdowns and Holiday Pay

 - Holiday Pay: Employers are generally not required to pay employees holiday pay.
-A holiday is generally considered an employer-provided benefit, subject to the employer’s policies.
+A holiday is usually considered an employer-provided benefit, subject to the employer’s policies.
 Therefore, if a holiday occurs during a shutdown period, the employer’s policies or practices dictate whether the holiday is paid.

-Eligible Archbright members are encouraged to contact the HR Hotline with any questions or to seek specific guidance.
-Eligible members may also access Archbright’s sample policies, including holidays, anti-harassment, conflicts of interest, or drug-free workplace, along with various KeyNotes available on the Archbright Toolkit and mobile app.
+Eligible Archbright members are encouraged to contact the HR Hotline with questions or seek specific guidance.
+Eligible members may also access Archbright’s sample policies, including holiday, anti-harassment, conflicts of interest, or drug-free workplace, along with various Keynotes on the mozzo Resource Library.